fa-me/spotlob/README.md

 want to have a GUI for them to play around, use spotlob.

-If you need to evaluate some images and you don't know which of the thousand parameters of an algorithm you found on google work best, you might be able to find the right ones faster with spotlob.
+If you need to evaluate some images and you don't know which of the thousand parameters of an algorithm work best, you might be able to find the right ones faster with spotlob.

 ![Spotlob jupyter widget](/demo.gif)